 - Noise level: Not specified

-- Heat exchanger uses titanium in this efficient heat pump; great for saving on energy bills
+- Heat exchanger uses titanium for increased efficiency

-- May struggle to keep up with heating tasks in very cold weather
+- May struggle to keep up in very cold weather

-Get the Hayward pool heat pump at Amazon or Leslie’s.
+Get the Hayward pool heat pump at Amazon, Walmart, or Leslie’s.

 Product Specs